Updated: 14 July 2022

 Lawful basis: Legal obligation

-We’ll only ever use your personal data for the purpose we collected it or a similar, connected purpose.
-If we ever need to use your information for an unrelated purpose, we’ll let you know and explain why.
+We only use your personal data for the purpose we collected it or a similar, connected purpose.
+If we ever need to use your information for an unrelated purpose, we’ll inform you and explain why.
 We may also be required by law to process your personal data without your knowledge or consent.

 Who do we share your data with and why?